callmejaf/ApplicationMuter/README.md

 Namely, if participants in a voice call are hearing themselves or there is a doubling of your own mic in the screenshare audio, follow these steps:

 1. **Mute Your Sonar Mic for Discord or Parsec**:
    - To fix doubling of mic audio - ensure that any virtual microphone like Sonar Mic or Voicemeeter is muted for applications like Discord or Parsec.
+Don't worry, you can still use the virtual microphone through discord.
+This is only muting the virtual "playback" device that Sonar and Voicemeter creates for the microphone.

 2. **Mute Non-Sonar Playback Device**:
    - If you are using Sonar Chat Mix, mute your **non-Sonar** playback device in the JSON configuration, not the virtual Sonar playback device.